To Kill a Mockingbird (film): Production

 The producers had wanted to use Harper Lee's hometown of Monroeville, Alabama for the set.
 Harper Lee used her experiences as a child in Monroeville as the basis for the fictional town of Maycomb, so it seemed that would be the best place.
 However, the town had changed significantly between the 1920s and the early 1960s, so they made it on the backlot in Hollywood instead.
+Principal photography began from 12 Feb 1962 to mid-May 1962.

 The Old Monroe County Courthouse in Monroeville was used as a model for the film set, since they could not use the courthouse due to its poor acoustics.
 The accuracy of the recreated courthouse in Hollywood led many Alabamians to believe that the film was shot in Monroeville.
 The Old Courthouse in Monroe County is now a theater for many plays inspired by To Kill a Mockingbird as well as a museum dedicated to multiple authors from Monroeville.